opennetworkinglab/aether-docs/edge_deployment/vpn_bootstrap.rst

 **3. Generate Ansible and Terraform configs**
-In this step, you'll add Ansible and Terraform configs necessary to install and configure VPN softwares at the edge and set up VPN gateway, router, and firewall on GCP.
+In this step, you'll add Ansible and Terraform configs necessary to install and configure VPN software at the edge and set up VPN gateway, router, and firewall on GCP.

 **4. Submit your changes**
 Finally, submit your aether-pod-configs changes to run the deployment job added